great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_choose_which_data_connector_to_use.rst

 How to choose which ``DataConnector`` to use:
 =======================================================

 Great Expectations provides two types of ``DataConnector`` classes for connecting to file-system-like data.
-This includes files on disk, but also things like S3 object stores, etc:
+This includes files on disk, but also S3 object stores, etc:

     - A ConfiguredAssetDataConnector allows users to have the most fine-tuning, and requires an explicit listing of each DataAsset you want to connect to.
 Examples of this type of ``DataConnector`` include ``ConfiguredAssetFilesystemDataConnector`` and ``ConfiguredAssetS3DataConnector``.
     - An InferredAssetDataConnector infers ``data_asset_name`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.
 Examples of this type of ``DataConnector`` include ``InferredAssetFilesystemDataConnector`` and ``InferredAssetS3DataConnector``.

-The following examples will use ``DataConnector`` classes designed to connect to files on disk: ``InferredAssetFilesystemDataConnector`` and ``ConfiguredAssetFilesystemDataConnector``.
+The following examples will use ``DataConnector`` classes designed to connect to files on disk, namely ``InferredAssetFilesystemDataConnector`` and ``ConfiguredAssetFilesystemDataConnector``.

 ------------------------------------------
 When to use an InferredAssetDataConnector